MichaelCurrin/dev-cheatsheets/cheatsheets/github/api/v3/repos.md

 homepage": "https://artists-portfolio.netlify.app/",
 ```

-Use `has_pages` to determine if Github Pages is active (then you can figure out the URL programmatically).
+Use `has_pages` to determine if GitHub Pages is active (then you can figure out the URL programmatically).

 ## Multiple repos sample output